Morebec/OrkestraMono/docs/ContributionGuide.md

 The rest can be changed without any problem.

 #### Docker
-The `docker/` directory contains development specific docker-compose configurations in order to quickly get a development environment setup.
+The `docker/` directory contains development specific docker-compose configurations in order to quickly set up a development environment.
 When, developing Orkestra components one should use these configurations instead of the ones that might be present in the components' directories, as these are meant for distributions for the users using the components in their projects.